Skip to main content

 Relating to Others (Aroha, Respect, Honesty)

 Relating to others is about interacting effectively with a diverse range of people in a variety of contexts.
 This competency includes the ability to listen actively, recognise different points of view, negotiate and share ideas.
+Students who relate well to others are open to new learning and able to take different roles in different situations.
+They are aware of how their words and actions affect others.
+They know when it is appropriate to compete and when it is appropriate to cooperate.
+By working effectively together, they can come up with new approaches, ideas and ways of thinking

 Managing Self (Initiative, Perseverance)

 This competency is associated with self-motivation, a “can do” attitude, and with students seeing themselves as capable learners.
 It is integral to self-assessment.
+Students who manage themselves are enterprising, resourceful, reliable, and resilient.
+They establish personal goals, make plans, manage projects, and set high standards.
+They have strategies for meeting challenges.
+They know when to lead, when to follow, and when and how to act independently.

 Library Visits